sapegin/sapegin.me/src/content/blog/bower.md

 - `description` and `keywords` will help users find your library through the package search interface.
 - `main` determines the main file of the package.
 This field can be used by automatic build tools like `grunt-bower-concat`.
 - `license`—always specify a license: it tells a potential user of your package whether they can use it in their project.
 For example, the `GPL` license required that every project using it is also released with the same license, which isn’t always possible.
 - `ignore`—by default Bower will download the whole repository, which, firstly, will increase installation time, and, secondly, will add unnecessary files to the project.
-It’s best to exclude everything except the files required for the package to work (main JS file, CSS, etc.), license and README.
+It’s best to exclude everything except the files required for the package to work (main JS file, CSS, etc.), license and readme.
 - `dependencies`—all packages on which your package depends.

-Now we need to commit the `bower.json` file, create a git tag with the latest version and push it to the remote repository:
+Now we need to commit the `bower.json` file, create a Git tag with the latest version and push it to the remote repository:

 ```bash
 git add bower.json